Whitecat18/Javahexor/README.md

 ### Note

-The location Option will only works on https , not on http while tunneling.
+* The location Option will only works on https , not on http while tunneling.
+* The fetcher wont fetch all files . it just fetch index files from the site.( Site Scraper will be avail on nxt update )

 ### Credits